Collaborations and Partnerships

 The IEEE Standards Association has launched a formal working group to develop an E-liability standard.
 The IEEE standard will build on the E-liability Proto-Standard to create a systems process and a data model, facilitating the implementation of real-time, auditable emissions accounting across complex supply chains.

-E-liability Technical Working Group
+E-ledgers Technical Working Groups

 Pilot Case Studies